Dollar Wavers as Fed Meeting Begins

 The Bank of England, Bank of Japan and Swiss National Bank also hold policy meetings this week.

-The British pound recovered from a three-day selloff, rising 0.5% against the dollar, after data showed U.K. inflation spiked in May.
+The British pound recovered from a three-day selloff, rising 0.7% against the dollar, after data showed U.K. inflation rose in May.
 The British currency has tumbled since Prime Minister Theresa May's Conservative Party lost its majority in last Thursday's election, fueling uncertainty over the path of U.K. politics and its looming Brexit negotiations.

 Write to Chelsey Dulaney at Chelsey.Dulaney@wsj.com